 In the U.S.A. it is estimated the annual number of whiplash injuries to be approximately 272,464.
 251,035 of these injuries involve occupants of front outboard seats, 21,429 injuries involve occupants of rear outboard seats.
 The average economic cost of each whiplash injury resulting from a rear impact collision is \$9,994 (2002 dollars) which includes \$6,843 in economic costs and \$3,151 in quality of life impacts.
 The total annual cost of rear impact whiplash injuries is approximately \$2.7 billion.
-Based on a study conducted by Kahane in 1982, the U.S.A. estimates that current integral head restraints are 17 per cent effective in reducing whiplash injury in rear impact crashes for adult occupants, while adjustable head restraints are 10 per cent effective in reducing whiplash injury in rear impact crashes of current head restraints for passenger cars is estimated to be 13.1 per cent.
+Based on a study conducted by Kahane in 1982, the U.S.A. estimates that current integral head restraints are 17 per cent effective in reducing whiplash injury in rear impact crashes for adult occupants, while adjustable head restraints are 10 per cent effective in reducing whiplash injury in rear impact crashes for adult occupants (HR-3-14).
+The overall effectiveness of current head restraints for passenger cars is estimated to be 13.1 per cent.